Relax, play, and explore

 Jackson Creek Fish Camp

-This popular site provides camping and fishing opportunities along the Columbia River with shoreline access, two single-vault toilets and 10 campsites accessible by vehicle (2 are ADA accessible).
+This popular site provides camping and fishing opportunities along the Columbia River with shoreline access, vault toilets, and 10 dry campsites (no water/sewer/electricity) accessible by vehicle (2 are ADA accessible).
+Small trailers are permitted if they fit within the campsite parking spot.
+There is no potable water at Jackson Creek Fish Camp.
 The campground is operated on a first-come, first-served basis with a nightly fee of $10.

 Priest Rapids Recreation Area

 Includes a campground, with 14 dry sites (no water/sewer/electricity), 3-lane boat launch with docks, 3.1-mile trail with great views of waterfront, covered picnic areas and barbeques, swimming beach, fish-cleaning table, interpretation and education signs, irrigated turf in the campground, and vault toilets.
 There is potable water in the PRRA campground.